mksglu/toolio/README.md

 ### Configuration

 The `.env` file includes some important configuration settings.
 That's why you should create a new `.env` file in project.
-You can set these configurations if you need but now you can use above config directly.
+You can set these configurations if you need but now you can use the below config directly.

 Keys: `PORT`, `API_KEY`, `API_URL`, `PROTOCOL`